MechaDragonX/godot_mono_install_script_linux/readme.md

 - Arch AUR: `dotnet-sdk-<version>`
 - Fedora: `dotnet-sdk-<version>`

-## This script only works for v4.2.1 and acts as a first time install as it downloads and icon and creates a launcher.
+## This script only works for v4.2.1 and acts as a first time install as it downloads an icon and creates a launcher.
 I hope to make this work as an update script as well.